Two Hundred Million – Revelation 9:16

-Thus, the four angels symbolize divine tools in the world to hold back the powers of evil until the work of God on human hearts is finished and God’s children are sealed in their foreheads (Rev. 6:17).
-These angels have been restrained from their work of judgment until the sixth angel sounds his trumpet (ch.
-9:14).
+Thus, the four angels symbolize divine tools in the world to hold back the powers of evil until the work of God on human hearts is finished and God’s children are sealed in their foreheads (Revelation 6:17).
+These angels have been restrained from their work of judgment until the sixth angel sounds his trumpet (Revelation 9:14).

-But God’s people who have not broken His law, had kept the faith of Jesus (Revelation 14:12), and have not received the mark of the beast (v.
-9), will be protected from all harm (Revelation 3:21).
+But God’s people who have not broken His law, had kept the faith of Jesus (Revelation 14:12), and have not received the mark of the beast (Revelation 14: 9), will be protected from all harm (Revelation 3:21).
 And the overcomers will share in the glory and power of Christ and the Father.
 They will be “heirs of God and joint heirs with Christ” (Romans 8:17).

 In His service,